-The Benchmarks Regulation introduces a regime for benchmark administrators that will ensure the accuracy and integrity of benchmarks.
-ESMA will develop draft regulatory technical standards (RTS) and implementing technical standards (ITS) on a large number of areas, and also provide the Commission with Technical Advice.
+The Benchmarks Regulation introduces a regime for benchmark administrators that ensures the accuracy and integrity of benchmarks.
+ESMA developed draft regulatory technical standards (RTS) and implementing technical standards (ITS) on a large number of areas, and also provided the Commission with Technical Advice.

-ESMA will coordinate the supervision of benchmark administrators by national competent authorities.
-For critical benchmarks, a college of national supervisors including ESMA will be set up and take key decisions.
+ESMA coordinates the supervision of benchmark administrators by national competent authorities.
+For critical benchmarks, a college of national supervisors including ESMA is formed and is responsible for key decisions.

 The Benchmarks Regulation has the following objectives: